smrtprjcts/mijiatemp/README.md

 ## POEditor method
 POEditor has a 1000 strings limit.
-[Join to translate project.](https://poeditor.com/join/project/aBfzBj2DX6)
+[Join to translate project.](https://poeditor.com/join/project/aBfzBj2DX6) The languages that the app already contains are always removed from POEditor because of the above limitation so the further translations/corrections must be done here, at github.

-P.S.: English strings are always up-to-date, that would be the better choice for translation.
+P.S.: English strings are always up-to-date, that would be the better choice for translation base.

 Thanks for helping!